fatema010/Dr_Semmelweis_Handwashing_Discovery/README.md

 - **Visualization:** Visualizations were created to compare mortality rates before and after handwashing implementation, illustrating the impact on maternal deaths.

-- **Statistical Analysis:** Statistical tests were performed to validate the significance of the reduction in mortality rates due to handwashing.
+- **Statistical Analysis:** Statistical tests were performed to validate the significance of reducing mortality rates due to handwashing.

 ## Key Insights